koide3/hdl_graph_slam/README.md

 ## Parameters
-All the parameters are listed in *launch/hdl_graph_slam.launch* as ros params.
+All the configurable parameters are listed in *launch/hdl_graph_slam.launch* as ros params.

 ## Services
 - */hdl_graph_slam/dump*  (hdl_graph_slam/DumpGraph)
-  - save all data (point clouds, floor coeffs, odoms, and pose graph) to a directory.
+  - save all the data (point clouds, floor coeffs, odoms, and pose graph) to a directory.
 - */hdl_graph_slam/save_map*  (hdl_graph_slam/SaveMap)
   - save the generated map as a PCD file.